bobgeorgethe3rd/freesewing/designs/callum/markdown/en.md

 #### Lining Fabric

+Lightweight but sturdy fabrics.
+You want a fabric that is not going to add a lot of bulk but is sturdy enough to hold things.
+I like lightweight cottons of shirting weight such as **Cotton Lawn**.
+In testing this design I actually recycled a shirt for the pocket fabric.

 #### Interfacing

-I personally like to use calico
+I personally like to use calico but you can use whatever sew-on or iron-on interfacing you prefer.

 ---
 ## Callum casual shorts: What you need